What to Do After a Slip and Fall in a Parking LotTrusted Content

 Abrahamson & Uiterwyk is an experienced personal injury law firm well-equipped to handle your slip and fall case.
 We have been helping injury victims for over 30 years, and we hope we can do the same for you.

 Our slip and fall attorneys will provide you with an initial assessment of your case.
 Further, we will conduct a thorough investigation to determine what compensation you may be entitled to.
-We will aggressively negotiate with opposing parties and insurance companies to fight for your rights.
+We will aggressively negotiate with insurance companies and opposing parties to fight for your rights.
 And lastly, we will never be afraid to take your case to trial if that is what your case requires.

 Abrahamson & Uiterwyk’s slip and fall attorneys have represented over 20,000 injury victims throughout Florida.
 Our team of attorneys will fight aggressively for your rights and do everything we can to help you get the compensation you need to recover.
 Contact us today to get started, set up your free case review, and see what our firm can do for you.